ever-eduardo/freeCodeCamp/README.md

 # freeCodeCamp
-A repository for learning activities from freeCodeCamp.
+A repository for learning activities from
+<a href="https://www.freecodecamp.org/" target="_blank">freeCodeCamp.org</a>